angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 I talked with both Max and Romario after the match about Game 2 specifically, and they had different takes.
-Max was of the opinion that I did have to go for a :card[Doomsday] there because I was so far behind, but I should have jam packed my pile with counter magic and that way let :card[Echo of Eons] resolve to keep Bryant off the win.
+Max was of the opinion that I did have to go for a :card[Doomsday] there because I was so far behind, but I should have jam packed my pile with countermagic and that way let :card[Echo of Eons] resolve to keep Bryant off the win.
 Romario was of the opposite opinion, that I should have waited, since I had the ability to :card[Force of Will] or :card[Stifle] and could potentially draw into a same turn kill.
 After the match, Bryant and I also